-- 1) Smart factory and cyber physical systems (red coloured) - 2) Internet of Things and cyber security (yellow coloured) - 3) Data analytics (green coloured) - 4) Additive manufacturing (blue coloured)
+- 1) Smart factory and cyber physical systems,

+- 2) Internet of Things and cyber security

+- 3) Data analysis

+- 4) Additive manufacturing

-The other pillars of Industry 4.0 are also recognized in the semantic map, proving that interpretation of Industry 4.0 via its pillars is common among academics and the approach implemented in the report is correct.
+The other pillars of Industry 4.0 are also visible in the semantic map, proving that interpretation of Industry 4.0 via its pillars is common among academics.

 The next step of the research is to identify the knowledge offered by Higher Education Institution to students.
 It would be expected that the knowledge offered is convergent with the one produced.
+The research is to confront the assumption with results of the research conducted among HEIs in Europe.